 This nine-month program is designed for human resources staff who want to develop skills to take on more responsibility or those with supervisory experience who want to begin a career in HR.
 Designed by an advisory board of UW faculty and human resource professionals, this program emphasizes how disciplines of human resources can be integrated to address workplace effectiveness.
 The courses cover all major areas of human resources as identified by the leading national certifications in human resources.
 Students participate in case studies, group projects and discussions of practical, real-life work situations that make the program relevant to today's workplace issues and environment.
-You'll benefit from the experience and insights of course instructors who are leading human resource professional and network with a distinguished peer group of human resource professionals, making contacts you'll value throughout your career.
+You'll benefit from the experience and insights of course instructors who are leading human resource professionals and network with a distinguished peer group of human resource professionals, making contacts you'll value throughout your career.

 The Human Resources Manager